jundalisay/superb/content/en/research/mohammad/quran/sura-003d.md

 date: 2022-01-16
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/sura-003c
-linkbtext: "sura-003c"
-linkf: /research/mohammad/quran/sura-003e
-linkftext: "sura-003e"
 ---

-102. Muslims:
+{{< s v="102">}}  Muslims:
 - revere Allah with due reverence, and do not die except as Muslims.
 - 103. And hold fast to the rope of Allah
 - do not become divided
 - remember Allah’s blessings on you.
 You were enemies but He reconciled your hearts and by His grace you became brethren.
 - you were on the brink of a pit of fire, and He saved you from it.

-104. And let there be among you a community calling to virtue, and advocating righteousness, and deterring from evil.
+{{< s v="104">}}  Let there be among you a community:
+- calling to virtue
+- advocating righteousness, and
+- deterring from evil.

-- Do not be like those who separated and disputed after the clear proofs came to them.
+Do not be like those who separated and disputed after the clear proofs came to them.

 <!-- 106.
 On the Day when some faces will be whitened, and some faces will be blackened.
 As
 for those whose faces are blackened: “Did you disbelieve after your belief?”
 Then taste the